mookerzhou/wedding/index.md

 </div>
 <br /><br />

-## 🌉 What to do (and what to avoid) in the Bay Area?
+## 🌉 What to do in the Bay Area?

+If you're in town for longer and have some time for tourism, let us know and we can offer some personal recommendations.

 If you do nothing else while in town, we suggest that you visit:

 - SF: Golden Gate Park and the [Garden for the Environment][gfe].
+We volunteered at the Garden for the Environment for several years while living in SF, so you can check out some of our handiwork!
-- Berkeley: Berkeley Bowl (east or west), UC Berkeley Main Campus, Berkeley Hills, neighborhood stairwalks ([link 1][berkeley_paths], [link 2][berkeley_paths1]), the view from the Lawrence Hall of Science.
+- Berkeley: Berkeley Bowl (east or west), UC Berkeley Main Campus, neighborhood stairwalks ([link 1][berkeley_paths], [link 2][berkeley_paths1]), the view from the Lawrence Hall of Science.

-We've also made [**this map**][sfbay_map] for key locations and recommendations during the week.
+We've also made [**this map**][sfbay_map] that includes both key locations during the week and some of our favorite places (incl. restaurants) in both SF and Berkeley.

-We recommend that you avoid:

-- SF: Downtown, Fisherman's Wharf, and the Market Street corridor during the business week.

 [gfe]: https://www.gardenfortheenvironment.org/
 [sfbay_map]: https://www.google.com/maps/d/viewer?hl=en&mid=1i1y9zUZi0Qa98VZmPFJftnVRfzKyWrYX&ll=37.7808331084555%2C-122.25537206463261&z=11